samalatesta/samalatesta.github.io/_pages/about.md

 My research sits at the intersection of **biostatistics**, **infectious disease epidemiology**, and **global health**.
 I am particularly interested in:
 - Developing **statistical methods** for **integrating diverse data sources**, including genomic, clinical, and surveillance data.
 - Applying **modeling techniques** such as phylodynamics and transmission models to understand the spread of infectious diseases.
-- Using these methods to study **tuberculosis**, with the goal of informing prevention and control strategies.
+- Using these methods to study **tuberculosis** and other pathogens, with the goal of informing prevention and control strategies.

 ## 🌍 Sharing Research Across the Globe

 <div id="talks-map" style="height: 400px;"></div>

 <!-- Leaflet CSS & JS -->